Pistol Mitralieră model 1963/1965: Development

 In 1965, a second production model appeared and was designated Pistol Mitralieră model 1965 (PM md.
 65).
-This was to replace the AKS in Romanian service and featured a folding stock; it resembled a modified AKMS with an older AKS-pattern stock.
+This was to replace the AKS in Romanian service and featured a folding stock; it resembled a Soviet AKMS with an older AKS-pattern stock.
 PM md.
 65s produced for export were designated AIMS md.
 65. The PM md.
-65 was initially produced with traditional AKM pattern handguards due to the difficulty encountered in adding the PM md.
+65 was initially produced with traditional AKM-pattern handguards due to the difficulty encountered in adding the PM md.
 63's foregrip to the folding stock design; the stock was designed to fold flat against the base of the handguard.
 Adding a foregrip which pointed drastically rearwards was problematic because this would impede changing the magazine.
 Romanian engineers subsequently designed a shorter foregrip for the PM md.
 65 with a slight rearward cant, allowing the folding stock to lock undearneath the handguard while also allowing enough space for a magazine to be removed or inserted.

 The PM md.
 65 initially required a separate production line from that of the PM md.
 63, since the addition of a folding stock to the design necessitated a different receiver.
 In an attempt to streamline production, the Cugir Arms Factory subsequently replaced the traditional AKS under-folding stock with a side-folding stock copied directly from the East German MpiKMS, which was itself a licensed derivative of the AKMS.
 The side-folding MpiKMS stock could be fitted on AKM-pattern receivers designed for fixed stocks, making the receivers interchangeable.
 This modified PM md.
 65 received the designation PM md.
 90. The PM md.
 90 was assembled with the same foregrip and handguards as the PM md.
 63, since the side-folding stock meant that a different foregrip was no longer necessary.